-- Antibody Testing: An antibody test tells you if you had a previous infection using a blood test.
-The test provides evidence that someone may have been exposed to the virus in the past, potentially even if they did not have symptoms.
-Antibody tests can provide us with information about who might have immunity and how widely COVID-19 has already spread throughout our community.
-The State of NH is working to provide this testing at commercial laboratories.
-If you or someone you know is interested in receiving an antibody test, please call your healthcare provider.
+An antibody test tells you if you had a previous infection using a blood test.
+The State of NH is working to provide antibody testing at commercial laboratories.
+If you or someone you know is interested in receiving an antibody test, please view the available options below.

 Whether you test positive or negative for COVID-19, no matter the type of test, please continue to take preventive measures to protect yourself and others.

 Know what protective steps to take if you are sick or caring for someone.
 If you receive a positive test result, you either: